 After all, a steep learning curve for even your senior employees means a delayed timeline and increased costs.

-Step 3: Define Your Project and It's Scope
+Step 3: Define the project and it's scope

-The type of project you’re undertaking will significantly impact the technologies you choose.
+The type of project your team is undertaking will significantly impact the technologies you choose.
 The tools you select for a web development project will differ from that of a mobile app project.

 Tailor your tech stack to each given project and select the tools that will help your team build the best product possible.